23-MDDN342/project-1-parameterised-space-jwm197/README.md

-I have added these grey clouds that move across the screen at a different rate from the trees. something is missing from the I am not sure whether it is the scale colour or lack of stroke so I will need to have a play.
+I have cleaned up the code fixing noise scaling and other general improvements.
+I am trying to decide if I should add a stroke to the clouds and if the ground should move.